Understanding Underground Incentivized Review Services: Evasion Tactics

 \subsection{Organic Search for Product}

-Sellers always recommend buyers to search for the product with keywords, rather than provide a direct link or the brand name.
+Agents recommend buyers to search for the product with keywords, rather than provide a direct link or the brand name.
 Buyers are then asked to scroll through the products and find the correct item.
 According to agents, this is because Amazon can track that you landed on that product from a link, and can consider it to be suspicious.
 An agent (\textit{A3}) notes:

 Similarly, buyers are advised never to search for a product with the brand name in the search term.
 As far as possible, agents never directly disclose the brand name.
-A reviewer(\textit{R2}) describes this:
+A jenny(\textit{J2}) describes this: